-A claim of constructive dismissal is one brought on the basis that an employee’s working circumstances have been made intolerable by the employer thus giving the employee no alternative but to leave employment.
+A claim for constructive dismissal is one brought on the basis that an employee’s work life has become intolerable due to conduct of the employer, and they had no alternative but to leave that employment.
 As the resignation was not truly voluntary, it is in effect a termination.

 What should you do, if this situation arises in your working life ?